What it means to be a resistant senior and how to deal with it

 What exactly is a resilient elderly person?

-A resistant elderly person is someone who, for different reasons, refuses help or care that is essential to their well-being, such as taking medication, accepting support in daily tasks or participating in established routines.
+A resistant older adult is someone who, for various reasons, refuses help or care essential to their well-being, such as taking medication, accepting assistance with daily tasks, or participating in established routines.

-This resistance can be emotional, psychological or cognitive in origin.
+This resistance may have emotional, psychological, or cognitive origins.

 How to distinguish resistance from stubbornness in the behavior of the elderly?